Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Simulating massive main sequence galaxies

 \section{Simulating massive $z=2$ main sequence galaxies}

-In this section we examine the \h2 surface density and CO emission maps resulting from applying \sigame to the three SPH galaxy simulations G1, G2, and G3 (Section \ref{cosmological_simulations}), and we compare with existing CO observations of main sequence galaxies at $z\sim 1-2.5$.
+In this section we examine the \h2 surface density and CO emission maps resulting from applying \sigame to the three SPH galaxy simulations G1, G2, and G3 at $z=2$ (Section \ref{cosmological_simulations}), and we compare with existing CO observations of main sequence galaxies at $z\sim 1-2.5$.
+We also tested \sigame on three MW-like galaxies (see Appendix \ref{apMW}), finding a general agreement with the CO line observations of MW and other similar local galaxies.
 As mentioned in previous sections, our default grid will be that corresponding to a Plummer density profile and a pressure of $\Pe/k_{\rm B}=10^4\,{\rm \cmpc\,K}$, combined with a GMC mass spectrum of slope $\beta=1.8$, unless otherwise stated.